 The Stevens Venture Center (SVC) provides a dynamic, collaborative environment where selected entrepreneurs can develop promising concepts and technologies into thriving businesses.
 It nurtures Stevens-affiliated entrepreneurs with technology support, opportunities to share best practices and experiences, networking with resources such as legal & accounting experts and investors, as well as education in building a successful business.
 The SVC provides the infrastructure, resources, training and support to bring entrepreneurial dreams closer to reality.

-CEBIP seeks to address many key needs of an early-stage, energy-based technology business.
-This is particularly critical in today’s rapidly changing marketplace.
+RoadPower has recently gone through the Clean Energy Business Incubator Program (CEBIP) which seeks to address many key needs of an early-stage, energy-based technology business.
 Supported by the New York State Energy Research and Development Authority (NYSERDA), CEBIP provides access to an unsurpassed team of partners and resources to maximize the prospects for new business ventures.

 The Futureworks Incubator is one of America’s largest urban hardware programs and gets startups investor-ready through expert mentorship, a series of essential workshops, and a community of supportive founders that help each other scale.

 LaunchR is an annual Rutgers-hosted clean technology startup accelerator funded by the United States Department of Energy.
-LaunchR is focused on connecting young, budding innovators in the green technology space through mentorship and workshops.
+LaunchR is focused on early-stage innovators in the green technology space through mentorship and workshops.

 LaunchR is part of the Cleantech University Prize which aims to inspire and equip the next generation of clean energy entrepreneurs and innovators by providing them with competitive funding for business development and commercialization training and other educational opportunities.